better-internet/radworks-docs/docs/radicle.md

 ---
-id: what-is-radicle
+id: get-started
 title: Get started with Radicle
 sidebar_label: Get started
-slug: /
+slug: /get-started
 ---

-import Installation from '@site/src/components/Installation' import Grid from '@site/src/components/Grid'
+import Installation from '@site/src/components/Installation' import Grid, { Button } from '@site/src/components/Grid'

 Radicle is a decentralized code collaboration network built on open protocols 🌱.
 It enables developers to collaborate on code without relying on trusted intermediaries.
 Radicle was designed to provide similar functionality to centralized